lakshmanh-cmd/llm-security-research/README.md

 This repository documents a series of prompt injection exercises run against five model configurations: three local open-weight models, and two commercial API-based models.
 The goal is to compare injection resistance in practice, not in theory, and to build a reproducible test harness that can be extended as new attack techniques are explored.

-This work maps to **OWASP LLM Top 10 LLM01: Prompt Injection** and **LLM02: Sensitive Information Disclosure**, currently the most prevalent attack vectors against LLM-based systems.
+This work maps to **OWASP LLM Top 10 LLM01: Prompt Injection**, **LLM02: Sensitive Information Disclosure**, and **LLM08: Vector and Embedding Weaknesses**, currently among the most prevalent attack vectors against LLM-based systems.

 ## Models Tested